sdiehl/wiwinwlh/tutorial.md

 interface to your program or service.

 This example also makes use of the Cabal a `Paths_pkgname` module during compile time which contains which contains several functions for querying target paths and included data files for the Cabal project.
+This can be included in the `exposed-modules` of a package to be accessed directly by the project, otherwise it is placed automatically in `other-modules`.

 ```haskell
 version :: Version